hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter28.md

 - A background dispatch process routes user requests to the next available server process.
 - Since a server process is shared among multiple SQL statements, Oracle does not keep private data in the PGA.
 Instead, it stores the session-specific data in the SGA.

-The are major advantages to offloading certain types of processing to storage CPUs:
+They are major advantages to offloading certain types of processing to storage CPUs:

 - It allows a large, but relatively inexpensive, expansion of the amount of processing power that is available.
 - The amount of data that needs to be transferred from a storage cell to the database server can be dramatically reduced, which can be very important since the bandwidth between the storage cell and database server is usually expensive and often a bottleneck.

-When executing a query against Exadata storage, the reduction of the amount o data that needs to be retrieved comes from several techniques that can be pushed to the storage cells and executed there locally:
+When executing a query against Exadata storage, the reduction of the amount of data that needs to be retrieved comes from several techniques that can be pushed to the storage cells and executed there locally:

 - Projection.
 - Table filtering.